jro31/jethro-codes/_articles/projects/blocks-falling.md

 .includes(live);
 ```

-If any of the squares on the bottom row of our game board _do_ have the `status` of `live`, then we know that our `live` block has reached the bottom of the game board, in which case we return `true` from our `useIsTouchingBottom` hook, because it _is_ touching the bottom.
+If any of the squares on the bottom row of our game board _do_ have the `status` of `live`, then we know that our `live` block has reached the bottom of the game board, in which case we return `true` from our `useIsTouchingBottom` hook, because our block _is_ touching the bottom.

 However, if none of the squares on the bottom row of our game board have a status of `live`, then we return `false` from `useIsTouchingBottom`, because we know that our live block is **not** touching the bottom.

-We also need to check if there is a block _below_ our live block. and that's where our `useIsBlockBelow` hook comes in:
+We also need to check if there is a block _below_ our live block, and that's where our `useIsBlockBelow` hook comes in:

 ```js
 // src/hooks/use-is-block-below.js